erikisakss/erikisakss/README.md

 ## 🎓 Computer Science Student | 💻 Software Developer

 Computer Science student at Mälardalen University with a background from the Swedish Armed Forces.
-My military experience as a Squad Leader has given me a strong foundation in security thinking and attention to detail, which I now apply to software development.

 Currently focusing on API development and desktop applications, while maintaining experience in web and mobile development.
 Among my recent projects, I've developed Java-based modifications for Minecraft servers that have gained widespread adoption.